3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds

-{\textbf{Dataset statistics.}} The final \data{} contains 49,219 scenes from video-generated point clouds, covering diverse lighting conditions, camera trajectories, and architectural styles across different countries.
-Compared to existing 3D scans, \data{} captures more diversity 3D structure, providing a scalable foundation for learning stable representations from unlabeled videos.
-Here, we denote the full version, which contains 49,219 video-generated point clouds including videos from existing datasets, as \data-49k (or \method{}-49k for the model trained on \data-49k).
-We also refer to the subset consisting of 15,921 video-generated point clouds built solely from our collected videos as \data-16k (or \method{}-16k for the model trained on \data-16k).
+{\textbf{Dataset statistics.}} The final \data{} contains 49,219 scenes from VGPC, covering diverse lighting conditions, camera trajectories, and architectural styles across different countries.
+Compared to existing 3D datasets, \data{} captures a greater diversity of 3D structures, providing a scalable foundation for learning stable representations from unlabeled videos.
+Here, we denote the full version, which contains 49,219 VGPC including videos from existing datasets, as \data-49k (or \method{}-49k for the model trained on \data-49k).
+We also refer to the subset consisting of 15,921 VGPC built solely from our collected videos as \data-16k (or \method{}-16k for the model trained on \data-16k).
 We provide the dataset details in the supplementary materials.